cartheur/aeon-recognizer/README.md

 ## Some common issues

 If you use this inside a VM, such as Debian 11 in VirtualBox, some of the audio settings for a USB microphone are not set correctly.
-When you select `Devices -> USB microphone` and test in audacity, things seem fine but you will need to install two more packages to make it work correctly
+When you select `Devices -> USB microphone` and test in audacity, things seem fine but you will need to install one more package to make it work correctly
 ```
 sudo apt install osspd
 ```